 Behaviors such as healthy eating, exercise, and stress management may help to protect the brain like they do the heart.
+Diets that focus on green leafy and other vegetables, nuts, fruits (especially berries), legumes and fish may reduce your risk.
+Options include the Mediterranean diet, DASH diet (Dietary Approaches to Stop Hypertension) and the newer MIND diet (Mediterranean DASH Intervention for Neurogenerative Delay).
 Sound nutrition and regular physical activity helps maintain a healthy weight, and reduce the risk of chronic diseases such as diabetes and high blood pressure.

 Limit saturated fats, eat whole grains, fruits, fish and vegetables.
 Walking and other simple exercises offer health benefits.
 The Alzheimer’s Association of Vermont offers a number of courses online, for free.
 Topics include Healthy Living for your Brain and Body: Tips from the Latest Research.

 It’s never too late to adopt healthy lifestyle habits that reduce the risk of cognitive decline.
 For more information from the Alzheimer's Association (alz.org): 10 Ways to Love Your BrainAs outlined in this brief Smoking and Brain Health , smoking impacts brain health and increases the risk for developing Alzheimer’s.
 Within eight hours of quitting, the body’s oxygen levels are back to normal.